Redesign and build an artist portfolio site for Melissa O'Donnell.

 Simply organising Melissa’s work by project, each with its own page, was a big structural improvement on her previous site which had grown organically without a framework in mind.

-We went with a clean, minimal editorial aesthetic - which I love.
+We went with a clean, minimal editorial aesthetic.
 The openness suited this project to give Melissa’s artwork the breathing space to evoke feeling and give a sense of her practice.

 Or accident yellow.
-The yellow used occasionally, mostly through interactivity on the homepage, was more of an accident.
+I used a yellow occasionally, mostly through interactivity on the homepage.
 I was using it as a placeholder or something I think, and I liked the look of it, Melissa did too, and again, we just rolled with it and it felt good.

 The other feature worth mentioning on the homepage is the full screen feature image per project with a dramatic, slow zoom-out when hovering on a project list item.